tam-leminh/tam-leminh.github.io_old/_posts/2016-06-28-draughts-ai.md

 but also the next player to play.
 At one particular state of the game, each possible $$a \in A_s$$ move leads to a new state
 $$s' \in S_s$$ (the subscripts denote that these are the set of actions and sets accessible from the state $$s$$), i.e. it's an edge leading to a new node.
 Let $$a(s,s')$$ be such a move.
 The root of the tree is the node representing the current state.
-Therefore, each layer in the tree represent one move.
+Therefore, each layer in the tree represents one move.
 The root is the layer 0.
 For example, one can list all the nodes in the layer 2 to know all the possible configurations after 2 moves.
 Let $$S_i$$ be the set of all possible states after $$i$$ moves, or all the states of the $$i$$-th layer.
-Note that within one layer, there could be several nodes representing the same state as different Also, because the players alternate turns and there is only one move allowed per turn, each layer represent a turn.
+Note that within one layer, there could be several nodes representing the same state as different Also, because the players alternate turns and there is only one move allowed per turn, each layer represents a turn.
 Thus, one layer could represent player 1's turn, then the next layer would represent player 2's, etc. A branch of the tree is ended only when the game ends, i.e. the leafs are checkmate or stalemate states.